 Each month we collect food items for the community pantry at Christian Caring Center.
 We also hold special collections around holidays for special food items, gifts, school supplies which get distributed to other local organizations such as Oaks Integrated Care.

-Suggested donations for October-December 2019: canned vegetables, canned fruit, canned meat, gravy, potato mix, stuffing mix, and peanut butter.
+Suggested donations through December 2019: canned vegetables, canned fruit, canned meat, gravy, potato mix, stuffing mix, and peanut butter.
 As always, other items are also welcome.
 Thank you very much for your support of our food drive!